-Now that everyone has gotten a taste of the remote work life.
-We at Apps Admins are also dedicated to helping businesses in Austin, Charlotte, The Philippines, and all around the world learn more about Google's Chrome Devices?
+With the COVID-19 crisis, everyone has gotten a taste of the remote work life.
+We at Apps Admins are dedicated in helping businesses in Austin, Charlotte, the Philippines, and all around the world learn more about Google's Chrome Devices.
 We use them as laptops, video conference devices and digital signage.
 We often discuss the benefits of Google Cloud's Admin Console for swift deployment and management of devices but today, we'll be talking about the primary hardware factors to consider when buying Chrome devices for business.

 - 2 GB is poor and on the low end.
 Not recommended.

 - 4 GB is considered meeting bare minimum modern standards.
 Chromebooks may be lightweight, but you will still crumple when using a large number of tabs/windows.